Leddy Center For The Performing Art

 How does Leddy Center For The Performing Art spend its money?

 Leddy Center For The Performing Art directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Leddy Center For The Performing Art tax-deductible?